etzimopoulos/etzimopoulos/README.md

 ### Hi there 👋
-👉 My name is Angelo.
-I'm originally from Greece, but live and work in London.
+👉 My name is Angelo, originally from Greece (🇬🇷), living and working in London (🇬🇧) for a while now.

-👉 I'm a freelance Management Consultant, Lead BA/PM and self-taught Data Scientist.
+👉 I'm currently working as a freelance Consultant, with multiple hats depending on the Client needswhich stem from my experience as a Lead Business Analyst, Project/Delivery Manager and more recently as a self-taught Data Scientist.

 👉 My core experience comes from working in large enterprize technology projects in banks(🏛), data vendors(📊), consultancies or the public sector, implementing Data Analytics solutions, Digital Transformation and Technology Change.